 You will leave and return using the Circumvesuviana, a ring of railway network around Vesuvius.
-You will get off at Ercolano to take the bus to the Grande Cone.
+You will get off at Ercolano to take the bus to the Great Cone.
 Along the route that will take you to visit Mount Vesuvius, you can admire the splendid panorama of the north side of Mount Somma with the Cognoli of Sant'Anastasia and the Punta Nasone, the summit of the ancient volcano high at 1132 meters high, in front of the Cognoli of Ottaviano and Levante.
 Along the paths of the Vesuvius Park, while looking up you can scan the uphill path to the lower edge of the volcano.

 After the trekking in the Vesuvius National Park, return by bus to Ercolano to visit the ancient ruins.

 After saying goodbye to the streets and alleys of Naples, take the Circumvesuviana to Pompeii.